-Level One Ultrasound.
+Level One Ultrasound

-Level Two Ultrasound.
+Level Two Ultrasound

-A much more thorough exam, usually reserved for high-risk pregnancies and after irregularities are found in a Level One ultrasound.
+A Level Two ultrasound is much more thorough, and usually reserved for high-risk pregnancies or after irregularities are found in a Level One ultrasound.
 It takes more than an hour to complete.

 Other Prenatal Tests

-Maternal Serum Alpha-Fetoprotein Screening.
+Maternal Serum Alpha-fetoprotein Screening

-Chorionic Villus Sampling (CVS).
+Chorionic Villus Sampling (CVS)

 Risk of False Positive Prenatal Tests